 If you’ve ever been told that you’re too loud, too opinionated, too nosy, too self-aware, too sexy, too friendly, too ambitious, or too much of anything, you’ll know how hard it can sometimes be to love yourself as you are.
-Anshita Koul is bringing her solo stand-up show Little Too Much to Leipzig on Monday, February 13th, to give us just the right measure of self-confidence and self-deprecation to fight the patriarchy with humor, perspective, and deep life reflections.
+Berlin-based comedian Anshita Koul can relate.
+Back to Leipzig by popular demand, she is bringing us a mix of jokes from her solo stand-up show – named precisely Little Too Much – and other routines on Friday, April 21st.
+Double-billed with Ukrainian comedian Palya, she will give us just the right measure of self-confidence and self-deprecation to fight the patriarchy with humor, perspective, and deep life reflections.

 Little Too Much promises to tackle daily-life issues as well as big questions with powerful, insightful punchlines and stories you won’t soon forget:

 It takes you on a roller coaster ride that is Anshita’s life, with stories about why she thinks marriage is a pyramid scheme, why she misses her catcallers back home, why she despises the public enemy number one question ‘How are you?’, what happened when she came out to her friends and family as a woman with opinions on Indian reality TV shows, and much more.